atTheShikhar/telegram-blog-bot/README.md

 # Telegram Blog Bot

-This is a simple telegram bot that scrapes blogs from my friend's [website](https://growtholic.in/blog/)
+This is a simple telegram bot that scrapes blog links from my friend's [website](https://growtholic.in/blog/)

 ## Installation